WalkMe (NASDAQ:WKME) Shares Gap Down to $8.69

-A number of research firms recently commented on WKME.
-BMO Capital Markets raised their price objective on shares of WalkMe from $10.00 to $14.00 in a research note on Friday, August 12th.
-Morgan Stanley lifted their target price on shares of WalkMe from $13.00 to $14.00 and gave the stock an “equal weight” rating in a report on Friday, August 12th.
-Finally, The Goldman Sachs Group dropped their price objective on shares of WalkMe from $18.00 to $14.00 and set a “buy” rating on the stock in a report on Thursday, July 14th.
-One investment analyst has rated the stock with a hold rating and seven have issued a buy rating to the company.
-According to MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus price target of $16.38.
+Several equities analysts recently commented on WKME shares.
+Morgan Stanley boosted their target price on WalkMe from $13.00 to $14.00 and gave the stock an “equal weight” rating in a research report on Friday, August 12th.
+BMO Capital Markets increased their target price on WalkMe from $10.00 to $14.00 in a report on Friday, August 12th.
+Finally, The Goldman Sachs Group lowered their price target on WalkMe from $18.00 to $14.00 and set a “buy” rating for the company in a research report on Thursday, July 14th.
+One investment analyst has rated the stock with a hold rating and seven have assigned a buy rating to the company.
+According to MarketBeat, the company presently has an average rating of “Moderate Buy” and an average price target of $16.38.

 WalkMe Company Profile